LorenFrankLab/spyglass/docs/src/misc/export.md

 ### Mixin

-The `SpyglassMixin` class is a subclass of DataJoint's `Manual` class.
+The `SpyglassMixin` class adds functionality to DataJoint tables.
 A subset of methods are used to set an environment variable, `SPYGLASS_EXPORT_ID`, and, while active, intercept all `fetch`/`fetch_nwb` calls to tables.
 When `fetch` is called, the mixin grabs the table name and the restriction applied to the table and stores them in the `ExportSelection` part tables.